kuzxnia/loadbot/README.md

 ## Documentation
 For detailed documentation on how to use loadbot and its available features, please refer to the [official documentation](https://kuzxnia.github.io/loadbot/).

-> Note: If running with local db remember to use host network and configure connection_string to 127.0.0.1 `docker run --network="host" --rm -t mload < config_file.json` or check Makefile

-This tool offers two ways to access it: one through CLI arguments and the other via a configuration file.
-Utilizing the configuration file provides additional functionalities for the tool.

-Known issue:
-* srv not working with some DNS servers - golng 1.13+ issue see [this](https://github.com/golang/go/issues/37362) and [this](https://pkg.go.dev/go.mongodb.org/mongo-driver/mongo#hdr-Potential_DNS_Issues)

-    > Old versions of kube-dns and the native DNS resolver (systemd-resolver) on Ubuntu 18.04 are known to be non-compliant in this manner.